 David Sackett Trial of the Year Award

-Each year the Society for Clinical Trials presents an award to the randomized clinical trial published (either electronically or in print) in the previous year that best fulfills the following standards:
+Each year The Society for Clinical Trials presents an award to the randomized clinical trial published (either electronically or in print) in the previous year (2019 in this case) that best fulfills the following standards:

 Mechanical versus Manual Chest Compression for Out-of-Hospital Cardiac Arrest (PARAMEDIC): a pragmatic, cluster randomised controlled trial, has been selected by the Society for Clinical Trials (SCT) as the 2014 Trial of the Year.
 The PARAMEDIC study team was awarded the 2014 Trial of the Year at the Society's 36th Annual Meeting.